jflbr/fizz-buzz/README.md

 ### Prerequisites

 In order to get the development environment up and running you need to have docker and docker-compose installed.
 Following example is taken from the official documentation for Ubuntu.
-You can find a detailed list of instructions in the [officatial documentation page](https://docs.docker.com/install/) depending on your OS and distribution.
+You can find a detailed list of instructions in the [official documentation page](https://docs.docker.com/install/) depending on your OS and distribution.

 ### Clone the application repository